-Here are the five people that you absolutely need on your startup team:
+Here are the five people that you absolutely while building your startup team:

 - The Generalist

-The generalist is a person not afraid of treading new waters and is willing to learn.
-He is so good at taking responsibility that he becomes the go-to person for new hires in the company, because there is hardly anything he doesn’t know about the company.
+A generalist is a person not afraid of treading new waters and is willing to learn.
+He is so good at taking responsibility that he becomes the go-to person for new hires in the company because there is hardly anything he doesn’t know about the company.

 - The Visionary